ivanovitchm/mlops/week_09/Example_01/README.md

 * For testing, set the ``project_name`` to ``week_09_example_01``.
-Once you are done developing, do a production run by changing the ``project_name`` to ``adult_data_classification_prod``.
+Once you are done developing, do a production run by changing the ``project_name`` to ``high_income_classification_prod``.
 This way the visualization of the pipeline will not contain all your trials and errors.
 Remember to tag the produced model export as ``prod`` (we are going to use it in the next exercise)

 * When developing, you can override the parameter ``main.execute_steps`` to only execute one or more steps of the pipeline, instead of the entire pipeline.
 This is useful for debugging.